-151 The universities must actively support diverse student entrepreneurship, from growth enterprises to social 152 enterprises.
-Those who wish it must be offered practical tuition in entrepreneurship, and studies must include 153 sufficient time for networking, experimenting, and civil activities.
+The universities must actively support diverse student entrepreneurship, from growth enterprises to social enterprises.
+Those who wish it must be offered practical tuition in entrepreneurship, and studies must include sufficient time for networking, experimenting, and civil activities.

-Everyday life for international students studying in Finland should be made as smooth as possible and obstacles for their employment removed.
+The everyday life of international students studying in Finland should be made as smooth as possible and obstacles for their employment removed.
+The guidelines for residence permits should make it possible to flexibly move between studies, working life and entrepreneurship.
 It is in Finland's interest that as many as possible of those international students who have completed a degree in Finland find work here after graduation.
-The residence permits for persons who have completed a higher education degree in Finland are extended and it is easier for them to get Finnish citizenship.
-There must be enough opportunities to develop important language skills.
-Employers should not require more advanced language skills in Finnish or Swedish than the job on a general level requires.
-Adequate and paid internships are an important way for international students to integrate into Finnish working life.
+All who have completed a degree in Finland have the right to a permanent residence permit to find employment, and it is easier for them to get Finnish citizenship.
+There must be sufficient opportunities to develop important language skills.
+Employers should not require more advanced language skills in Finnish or Swedish than the job requires on a general level.
+International students must, in connection with their studies, receive the necessary skills for networking and working life required on the Finnish labour market as well as opportunities to be introduced to Finnish employers and Finnish job seeking culture.
+Adequate and paid internships as well as working life visits are an important way for international students to integrate and get to know into Finnish working life.

-163 The work contribution of persons who are fit for part-time work should be appreciated as beneficial for 164 working life and society in the same way as that of people who work full-time.
-Persons who can only work 165 part-time must be offered work fitting their capacity.
-The norm of full-time work as the only form of
+The work contribution of persons who are fit for part-time work should be appreciated as beneficial for working life and society in the same way as that of people who work full-time.
+Persons who can only work part-time must be offered work fitting their capacity.
+The norm of full-time work as the only form of employment must be broadened.
+Making part-time work possible also supports the goal of extending work careers mid-way.
+Part-time work as a choice must also be respected.

-- 166 employment must be broadened.
-Making part-time work possible also support the goal of extending work167 careers mid-way. - 168
+- Work during studies is considered when net study time is calculated. - Universities offer high-quality career services to all university students.

-- Work during studies is taken into account when net study time is calculated. - Universities offer high-quality career services to all university students. - Universities promote students' preparedness for starting businesses through by offering a sufficient number of courses. - Internship objectives are clear to students.
-Students are paid for, given feedback on and receive guidance all through their internships to support their learning. - International students who have completed a higher education degree in Finland are automatically offered a permanent residence permit. - International students are offered enough courses in Finnish or Swedish instruction so that graduates have not only basic language skills but also sufficient skills for working life. - There is an increased use of anonymous recruitment in order to ensure equal treatment, especially for international students, immigrants, and people of all genders. - Work for student organizations or student unions is recognized at all universities as activities that develop learning.
-Students receive study credits for their work in student organisations.
+- Universities promote students' preparedness for starting businesses by offering a sufficient number of courses. - Internship objectives are clear to students.
+Students are paid for, given feedback on and receive guidance all through their internships to support their learning. - International students who have completed a higher education degree in Finland are automatically offered a permanent residence permit. - International students are offered enough courses in Finnish or Swedish instruction so that graduates have not only basic language skills but also sufficient skills for working life. - There is an increased use of anonymous recruitment in order to ensure equal treatment, especially for international students, immigrants, and people of all genders. - Work for student organizations or student unions is recognised at all universities as activities that develop learning.
+Students receive study credits for their work in student organisations. - The cooperation between universities and employers concerning internships is increased.

-184 A living municipality for students
+A living municipality for students

-185 City and community planning invest in a lively, common and free townscape, maintaining and developing 186 diverse natural and environmental destinations, reducing inequality between city areas as well as investing in 187 comfort.
+City and community planning invest in a lively, common and free townscape, maintaining and developing diverse natural and environmental destinations, reducing inequality between city areas as well as investing in comfort.
 Cities have ambitious goals for coal neutrality, less waste, and globally sustainable consumption.
-188 Municipalities invest in culture and education.
-Students are included in city decision-making and seen as an 189 important population group.
-Municipalities work closely together with higher education institutions and 190 business life in order to promote the employment of young people.
+Municipalities invest in culture and education.
+Students are included in city decision-making and seen as an important population group.
+Municipalities work closely together with higher education institutions and business life in order to promote the employment of young people.